Mobility as a Service: Progress and new insights from an Australian trial

 All of that, and more.
 Just scroll to the top of this page, and click the play button.
 We hope you enjoy the insights and information in what was an engaging webinar.

 There were quite a few questions from webinar participants in the Q&A section of the webinar, only a couple of which were answered in the video.
-We will be obtaining answers to all of the questions, and will update this article with them.
+After the webinar we obtained answers from the panel to the other questions.
+Find them at MaaS webinar: Bonus Q&A session.

 If after watching the video you have a question about the webinar or trial, pop them in the Leave a Comment section below!